OFS/opae-sdk/plugin/README.md

     The configuration data will be encoded in a JSON structure.
-    In order to avoid introducing dependencies on other libraries, it will be extected that the JSON structure be serialized.
-It is up to the plugin on how it will deserialize it.
+    In order to avoid introducing dependencies on other libraries, it will be expected that the JSON structure be serialized.
+It is up to the plugin to determine how it will deserialize the configuration data.
   * The function must return zero (0) upon successful configuration and a non-zero value otherwise.
 It is up to the plugin developer to define and document return codes.